 - How about network segment names within DNS query logs?

 Need more help?
 We recommend the following:

-- BlueVoyant: BlueVoyant combines internal and external cyber defense capabilities into an outcomes-based platform called BlueVoyant ElementsTM.
-BlueVoyant's approach to cyber defense revolves around three key pillars—technology, telemetry, and talent—that delivery industry-leading cybersecurity to more than 700 customers across the globe.
-Contact BlueVoyant Expeditionary Services for help evaluating your Splunk Enterprise Security maturity today.
+- BlueVoyant: BlueVoyant combines internal and external cyber defense capabilities into an outcomes-based cloud-native solution by continuously monitoring your network, endpoints, attack surface, and supply chain, as well as the clear, deep, and dark web for threats.
+The full-spectrum cyber defense solution illuminates, validates, and quickly remediates threats to protect your enterprise.
+BlueVoyant leverages both machine-learning-driven automation and human-led expertise to deliver industry-leading cybersecurity to more than 900 clients across the globe.
+Contact BlueVoyant Deployment Services for help evaluating your Splunk Enterprise Security maturity today.

 - Product Tip: Identifying high-value assets and data sources

 - Splunk Docs: Add asset and identity data to Splunk Enterprise Security